 Endoscope Reprocessing Technician I

-Department Description: The GI Unit seeking a full time Endoscope Reprocessing Technician I.
+Department Description: We are seeking a full time (40hrs per week) Endoscopy Reprocessing Technician I. supporting the GI Unit.

 Job Location: Boston, MA

 Job Summary: Provides on-site support for the reprocessing of flexible endoscopes and related devices and equipment Gastroenterology Endoscopy procedural areas in compliance with manufacturers' instructions and or hospital policy.

 The Endoscope Reprocessor Technician (ERT) I is a beginner reprocessor who must obtain certification within first year of employment but not earlier than 6 months of employment as an ERT.
 He or she will contribute to safe, quality and fiscally responsible cleaning of endoscopes per manufacturer and organizational instructions and adhere to all infection control policies at BIDMC.
 The ERT I is a novice who practices with maximal guidance and direction initially and emerges from orientation practicing at the advanced beginner level independently.